abhishekgoud23/UMBC-DATA606-FALL2023-TUESDAY/README.md

 ## PROJECTS
 **Cricket Match Analysis & Prediction (Skills: Python, Pandas, spark, ML)** [link](https://github.com/abhishekgoud23/Match-prediction-and-analysis)
 *04/2023 - 05/2023*
-- Analyzed cricket match data of 14 years using Spark and Pandas
+- Analyzed cricket match data of 14 years to gain insights and make predictions about the game.
+Used Spark and Pandas to clean, transform, and analyze large datasets, including filtering, grouping, and aggregating.
-- Conducted exploratory data analysis and developed predictive models
+- Conducted exploratory data analysis to uncover patterns and trends in the data.
+Developed and tested predictive models using machine learning algorithms such as regression and decision trees.

 **Analysis and Viz of Arxiv (Skills: Python, NumPy, Pandas, Matplotlib)** [link](https://github.com/abhishekgoud23/Python-Projects/tree/main/Analysis%20and%20Viz%20of%20Arxiv)
 *10/2022 - 12/2022*
-- Analyzed and visualized data from a research papers website
+- Analyzed and visualized data from a pre-published research papers website of 2017-2021 years of 45k+ papers

 **Ecommerce (Skills: OOPS, DSA, Exception handling, and Testing)** [link](https://github.com/abhishekgoud23/Python-Projects/tree/main/Ecommerce)
 *10/2022 – 12/2022*
-- CLI format eCommerce application for small businesses
+- This is an eCommerce application for small businesses that sell products/services.
+This application is in CLI format with two views business and customer view

 **FilePro (Skills: Python, NumPy, pandas, matplotlib, OS, OOPS)**  [link](https://github.com/abhishekgoud23/Python-Projects/tree/main/FilePro)
 *10/2022 - 11/2022*
-- Analyzes, visualizes a directory, and performs operations
+- FilePro analyzes, visualizes a directory, and does operations like creating a hash using SHA256, and a directory summary in a CSV file(Updates summary file if DOM is more than two days).
+Visualizes data in a line graph, bar graph, and pie chart
 ## CERTIFICATIONS
 - Microsoft Certified Azure AI (04/2022)
 - Oracle Cloud Infrastructure Foundations 2021 Certified Associate (01/2022)